schmoelder/diss/doc/04_implementation/04_optimization.md

 It converts the {class}`~CADETProcess.optimization.OptimizationProblem` configuration into the specific API of the chosen external optimizer.
 Currently, adapters for {class}`Pymoo <CADETProcess.optimization.PymooInterface>` {cite}`pymoo2020` and {class}`Scipy's <CADETProcess.optimization.SciPyInterface>` optimization suite {cite}`SciPyContributors2020` are available, both of which are released under open source licenses permitting academic and commercial use.

-Before starting the optimization, the optimizer must be initialized and configured.
-Some options are universal across all optimizers, including convergence criteria and tolerances for constraint violations.
+All optimizers share a common set of configuration options, including convergence criteria and tolerances for constraint violations.
-CADET-Process also facilitates the parallel evaluation of candidates; in this case, the number of cores to be used must be specified, i.e., if the optimizer supports parallel evaluation.
+CADET-Process also supports the parallel evaluation of candidates; in this case, the number of cores must be specified when the optimizer supports it.
 Each optimizer implementation offers additional configuration options, such as the population size for a genetic algorithm.

-To highlight some of the optimizer's features, consider the following (generic) multi-objective optimization problem which is solved using {class}`~CADETProcess.optimization.U_NSGA3`, a genetic algorithm {cite}`Seada2016`.
+The following example illustrates these features using a generic multi-objective optimization problem solved with {class}`~CADETProcess.optimization.U_NSGA3`, a genetic algorithm {cite}`Seada2016`.

 ```{math}
 :label: optimization_problem_example